huggingface/text-generation-inference/README.md

 TGI supports FP8 precision runs within the limits provided by [Habana Quantization Toolkit](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html).
 Models with FP8 can be ran by properly setting QUANT_CONFIG environment variable.
 Detailed instruction on how to use that variable can be found in [Optimum Habana FP8 guide](https://github.com/huggingface/optimum-habana/tree/main/examples/text-generation#running-with-fp8).
 Summarising that instruction in TGI cases:

 1. Measure quantization statistics of requested model by using [Optimum Habana measurement script](https://github.com/huggingface/optimum-habana/tree/main/examples/text-generation#running-with-fp8:~:text=use_deepspeed%20%2D%2Dworld_size%208-,run_lm_eval.py,-%5C%0A%2Do%20acc_70b_bs1_measure.txt)
-2. Run requested model in TGI with proper QUANT_CONFIG setting - e.g. `QUANT_CONFIG=./quantization_config/maxabs_quant.json`
+2. Run requested model in TGI with proper QUANT_CONFIG setting - e.g. `-e QUANT_CONFIG=./quantization_config/maxabs_quant.json`.

 > [!NOTE]
 > Only models pointed in [supported configurations](#currently-supported-configurations) are guaranteed to work with FP8